 Did You Know?
 The HHKB layout repositions the control key to make it easier to execute more time-saving commands without leaving the home row.
 Click here to learn more.

-Mechanical keyboard types: switches and their differences
+Types of mechanical keyboard switches and their differences

 So, you’ve made the journey to your local office supply store and found a few suitable mechanical keyboards, but you may be surprised to learn that each option feels slightly different than the others, whereas membrane keyboards feel more or less the same.
 This is because there’s a broad range of mechanical keyboard types that offer a diverse range of switches, each option being of different quality and feel.
-Even those that are just getting familiar with mechanical keyboards will notice a tangible difference when going hands-on.
-You may also find clicky switches, which many people find fun.
-Here’s a quick breakdown of the differences:

 Linear switches